 Although many Schar products have been tested and certified low FODMAP by Monash University, not every Schar product is low FODMAP.
 Here is a list including some of Schar’s certified options available in the United States.

 Please Note: Schar is a global company and certified low FODMAP products vary by country.
 Please refer to the Monash App for a complete list of tested and certified low FODMAP products from Schar.

 Other certified low FODMAP breads available in the US

 Currently, there are not a lot of certified low FODMAP bread products in the United States.
 Here are some other brands with certified low FODMAP bread options in the US:

 These products appear to be available at select locations in the eastern United States and parts of Canada.

 Access to certified low FODMAP products is not always feasible.
 Instead of completely eliminating bread (and missing out on beneficial fiber, vitamins, and minerals), consider using the available low FODMAP data to help guide your choices.

-Monash University has tested a variety of general bread categories.
-Below are US-specific low FODMAP serving sizes:
+Monash University has tested a variety of wheat and gluten-free bread categories (i.e., not brand specific).
+Here are general low FODMAP serving sizes for different bread categories: